tevoshw/Python/README.md

 # Python
-  This rep it's only to upgrade my skills on python and so exercises
+  This rep it's only to upgrade my skills on python and do exercises